robingreytah/ctf-writeups/src/tryhackme/overpass.md

 ![password cracking](../../img/passwordCracking.webp)

 Hello fellow hackers, time to capture the flag :triangular_flag_on_post:!
 This room was built by [NinjaJc01](https://tryhackme.com/p/NinjaJc01) and consists in cracking a password manager.
-This writeup will guide you through the process of completing this room rather than providing you with answers.
+I am writing this article as I progress along the room.
+It will therefore include my thought process, dead ends, good as well as bad decisions.
 If you enjoy this kind of content .

+> **Quote of the Day**
+>
+> No man has the right to be an amateur in the matter of physical training.
+It is a shame for a man to grow old without seeing the beauty and strength of which his body is capable.
+>
+> Socrates

 ## nmap scan